 Joint/double/multiple doctoral degree: A joint degree refers to a single diploma issued by at least two higher education institutions offering an integrated programme and recognised officially in the countries where the degree-awarding institutions are located.
-A double or multiple degree refers to two or more separate national diplomas issued by two or more higher education institutions and recognised officially in the countries where the degree-awarding institutions are located.
-The final joint, double, or multiple degree must be awarded by institutions from at least two different MS and/or AC countries.
-Each Researcher must be enrolled in a doctoral programme leading to the award of a doctoral degree in at least one EU Member State or Horizon Europe Associated Country, and for Joint Doctorates in at least two.
+A double or multiple degree refers to two or more separate national diplomas issued by two or more higher education institutions and recognised officially in the countries where the degree.
+The final joint, double, or multiple degree must be awarded by institutions from at least one MS or AC country.

 Supported researchers must be doctoral candidates, i.e. not already in possession of a doctoral degree at the date of the recruitment.
+Each researcher must be enrolled in a doctoral programme leading to the award of a doctoral degree in at least one EU Member State or Horizon Europe Associated Country.
+Failure to incorporate these requirements into the proposal will be assessed accordingly by the expert evaluators.